jmagaram/uniqueid/README.md

 ## The problem

 This all seems to compile fine and there are no errors.
-Notice that `UniqueId.bs.js` references `UniqueId.gen` but no such file exists.
+But if you run the test script it will fail to execute because `UniqueId.bs.js` references `UniqueId.gen` but no such file exists.
 If you change `UniqueId.res` to use the fake implementation, with NO `@gentype.import` statements, it all works.